clevelandjosh/this_talk/step1_setup/README.md

 **Permission errors**: Ensure your Azure account has sufficient permissions to create resources and service principals.

+**Network addressing conflicts**: The default address space is optimized for `10.209.96.0/19`.
+If you need different addressing, review the [`networking/locals.tf`](step1_setup/terraform/modules/networking/locals.tf) file.

 ### Getting Help

 If you encounter issues: